BionicCode/BionicUtilities.Net/README.md

     // A view model that implements IDialogViewModelProvider and can request dispalying of a dialog var settingsPageViewModel = new SettingsPageViewModel();

-    // Listen for dialog requests and provide the dialog view model for binding of the attahced behavior settingsPageViewModel.DialogRequested += (sender, args) => this.DialogViewModel = args.Value);
+    // Listen for dialog requests and provide the dialog view model for binding of the attahced behavior.
+    // Show the dialog by setting the DialogViewModel property to an instance of IDialogViewModel. settingsPageViewModel.DialogRequested += (sender, args) => this.DialogViewModel = args.Value);

     this.Pages = new ObservableCollection<IPage>() { settingsPageViewModel };